UniversalDependencies/docs/_u-dep/appos.md

 `appos` is intended to be used between two nominals.
 In general, modulo punctuation, the two halves of an apposition can be switched.
-For example, you could also say _My brother, Sam, arrived._ There are somewhat similar constructions with titles where the title is less than a full nominal, and reversal is impossible or would require insertion of a determiner to make a full nominal.
-We seem to have only one nominal not two here.
+For example, you could also say _My brother, Sam, arrived._ There are somewhat similar constructions with titles where the title is less than a full nominal, such as _state senator Paul Mnuchin_, where reversal is impossible or would require insertion of a determiner to make a full nominal.
+Some grammatical traditions, descending from Latin, call _state senator_ in such cases a “fixed (or close) apposition” and take the name as the head.
+However, we seem to have only one nominal not two here.
 For example:

 > President Obama